- What is the Theory of Bhimpalasi Raag?

 Sampakritik Ragas

-Samprakritik – the word itself defines that the ragas which share similar nature and swaras but different gaayan (styles of playing and singing), chalan (flow), vadi, samvadi, aaroh, avroh, nyasa swara, time are called Samprakritik Ragas.
+Samprakritik – the word itself defines that the Ragas which share similar nature and swaras but different gaayan (styles of playing and singing), chalan (flow), vadi, samvadi, aaroh, avroh, nyasa swara, time are called Samprakritik Ragas.

-Kafi Thaat is known to be crowded with numerous similar ragas, so it is very important to pay attention to their pakads, otherwise one may inadvertently impinge upon them and thus may spoil the performance.
+Kafi Thaat is known to be crowded with numerous similar Ragas, so it is very important to pay attention to their pakads, otherwise one may inadvertently impinge upon them and thus may spoil the performance.
 Raag Bhimpalasi is a Poorvang Pradhan Raag and is expanded freely in all the three Octaves.

-In Hindustani Classical, Raga Dhanashree is much similar to this raga, the key difference is Dhanashree has Pancham as a Vadi Swar whereas Raag Bhimpalasi has Madhyam as a Vadi Swar which implies that Dhanashree is characterized by a dominant Pancham.
+In Hindustani Classical, Raga Dhanashree is much similar to this Raga, the key difference is Dhanashree has Pancham as a Vadi Swar whereas Raag Bhimpalasi notes has Madhyam as a Vadi Swar which implies that Dhanashree is characterized by a dominant Pancham.
 When the accent is shifted off the Pancham and the Madhyam is advanced, the result is an avirbhava of Raag Bhimpalasi and it is precisely this preponderance of the Madhyam (nyasa bahutva) that bestows on Bhimpalasi its allure.
-Some of the other similar ragas in Hindustani Music are Bageshree, Dhani, Patdeep, Hamsakinkini and Patdeepaki.
+Some of the other similar Ragas in Hindustani Music are Bageshree, Dhani, Patdeep, Hamsakinkini and Patdeepaki.

-Soul Essence of Bhimpalasi Raga
+Raag Bhimpalasi Information: The Soul Essence of Bhimpalasi Raga

 The ati-madhur and ati-priya Raag Bhimpalasi has the penetrating power to infect the human mind and control it for days and weeks on end.
 There is as yet no known antidote to the Raag Bhimpalasi contagion.
 Fortunately, it strikes only those with a mind and so the damage is restricted to a very small fraction of humanity.
-Suppressed longing of a lover, but serene with dignity and yet throbbing with deep emotion, this raga depicts Shringar Rasa (poignant and passionate, filled with yearning).
+Suppressed longing of a lover, but serene with dignity and yet throbbing with deep emotion, this Raga depicts Shringar Rasa (poignant and passionate, filled with yearning).

-The name of the raga is quite overbearing (possibly because of the inclusion of the phrase “Bhim” which stands for big and strong , it was also the name of the strongman Bhim in the epic Mahabharata).
-However, the raga is anything but strong and aggressive, it’s soft and sweet and it actually lends itself more to the latter part of its name “Palasi” related to the “Palash” flower perhaps!
+The name of the Raga is quite overbearing (possibly because of the inclusion of the phrase “Bhim” which stands for big and strong, it was also the name of the strongman Bhim in the epic Mahabharata).
+However, the Raga is anything but strong and aggressive, it’s soft and sweet and it actually lends itself more to the latter part of its name “Palasi” related to the “Palash” flower perhaps!

-The raga also depicts Shanti Rasa (sense of calmness).
+The Raga also depicts Shanti Rasa (sense of calmness).
 Some studies say that the Raga has a positive effect on the neurons of the brain as it evokes serenity.
 The subjects used in the experiment imagined themselves wandering at some beautiful place or the feeling or presence of God or the aura of positivity of the God.
 People listening to Bhimpalasi feel light, happy, relaxed, refreshed and calm whereas the members of the non-experimental group lived their regular routine life experiencing no such feeling.

 Popular Bollywood Songs in Raag Bhimpalasi

-Few ragas lend themselves as easily to an expression of elegance as Bhimpalasi.
-Some of the most evocative compositions of Shringar Rasa of Hindustani music are in this raga.
-This is due to both the progression of the raga as well as the interpretations of different artists.
+Few Ragas lend themselves as easily to an expression of elegance as Bhimpalasi.
+Some of the most evocative compositions of Shringar Rasa of Hindustani music are in this Raga.
+This is due to both the progression of the Raga as well as the interpretations of different artists.
 Based on Bhimpalasi, Kishori Amonkar, heralded an approach which emphasized the emotional and evocative aspect of Hindustani Music, which would often come at the cost of breaking away from certain orthodoxies.
 Rang So Rang Milaye is an archetype of that approach to music.

-Ustad Bismillah Khan’s recital of this raga on Shehnai can make someone gradually fall in love with this raga.
+Ustad Bismillah Khan’s recital of this Raga on Shehnai can make someone gradually fall in love with this Raga.
 Get a glance of Ustad Shahid Parvez Khan’s performance from Bazm E Khas.

 1. Naino Me Badra Chhaye sung by Lata Mangeshkar from the movie Mera Saaya.